1110th F1 GRAND PRIX | 59th CANADIAN GRAND PRIX | 43rd GRAND PRIX AT CIRCUIT GILLES VILLENEUVE

 HOW MANY DRS ZONES WILL THERE BE AT THE 2024 CANADIAN GRAND PRIX?

-It’s yet to be announced how many DRS zones there will be at the 2024 Canadian Grand Prix.
-Last year, there were three DRS zones.
-There were two detection points – after Turns 5 and 9.
-The activation zones were on the main straight, between Turns 7 & 8 and on the back straight.
+Like last year, there will be three DRS zones at the 2024 Canadian Grand Prix.
+There are two detection points – after Turns 5 and 9.
+The activation zones are on the main straight, between Turns 7 & 8 and on the back straight.

 CIRCUIT GILLES VILLENEUVE TRACK GUIDE